z448/dropkg/README.md

 make
 make install
 ```

 # SYNOPSIS

-- Without any option dropkg creates debian bianry package with contents of current directory if there is control file in it.
-If there is debian package in current directory dropkg will unkack it into current directory.
+- Without any option dropkg creates debian binary package with contents of current directory if there is control file in it.
+If there is debian package in current directory dropkg will extract its contents into current directory.
 - `-v` show version
-- `-c` set compression for data, recognized compression options: gzip, bzip2, lzma, xz, zstd
+- `-c` set compression for data archive, recognized compression options: gzip, bzip2, lzma, xz, zstd
 - `-t` show control file template
 - `-m` show debian policy manual

-# DESCRIPTION

-Creates debian bianry package with contents of current directory if there is a control file in it.
-If there is debian package in it dropkg will extract its content into current directory.

 # EXAMPLES